Home GastronomyMy favorite Italian restaurants in Paris

 _

-This address, established not far from the Paris City Hall, has been around for many years.
-It is a classic Italian restaurant that offers pizzas with homemade dough, pasta (cooked the French way, the owner clarifies for the establishment, at least Italians are warned), lasagna, and desserts that are also all homemade.
-This is a locals’ haunt, you can feel it, and the prices remain very reasonable with the owner’s stated desire to always have a daily special at €9.90 and also not to increase prices for the Olympics (it’s even written on the menu!).
+This spot, located not far from the Paris city hall, has been around for many years.
+It is a classic Italian restaurant that offers pizzas with homemade dough, pasta (cooked the French way, the boss of the establishment defends himself, at least the Italians are warned), lasagnas, and desserts that are also all homemade.
+This is a place for regulars and you can feel it, and the prices remain very reasonable with the clearly stated desire of the boss to always have a daily special at 9.90 € and also not to increase prices for the Olympics (it’s even marked on the menu!).

 Caffe Vito